 Why consider a Roth IRA Conversion?

 Roth IRA rules can appear limiting at first glance—but you may be able to fund a Roth by rolling over funds from another account.
 Say you want to fund a Roth IRA to take advantage of those tax-free withdrawals in retirement, but your income is too high to contribute directly to a Roth IRA.
-For 2020, this would be the case if your income is over $139,000 if you’re single and $206,000 if you’re married filing jointly.
-For 2021, this would be the case if your income is over $140,000 if you’re ...Read More
+The good news: Roth IRA rules allow you to get around this restriction if you convert funds from a traditional IRA to a Roth.
+See step-by-step instructions for converting your Traditional IRA to a Roth IRA. ...Read More

 What are the disadvantages of a Roth IRA conversion?